-The methods of sample preparation, analysis and security for the 1997 and 1998 programs of Viceroy are well documented in the Yukon Assessment Reports (Schulze 1997 and Schulze, 1998).
-Samples were shipped to Chemex Labs of North Vancouver, BC, and were ring crushed to 150 mesh.
+For the 1997 and 1998 programs of Viceroy, samples were shipped to Chemex Labs of North Vancouver, BC, and were ring crushed to 150 mesh.
 A 30 g pulp sample was analyzed for gold by fire assay with an atomic adsorption finish.
-Silver was analyzed by fire assay with a gravimetric finish and a 32-element scan was completed by ICP-AES.
+Silver was analyzed by fire assay with a gravimetric finish and a 32-element scan was completed by ICP-AES (Schulze, 1997 and 1998).

-The methods of sample preparation, analysis and security for the 2000 program by Newmont are well documented in an internal report (Caira and Stammers, 2000).
-All rock and drill core samples were shipped to ALS Chemex Labs in North Vancouver, B.C. for sample preparation and a detailed analysis for gold by fire assay with an atomic adsorption finish and 32 element ICP.
-In the field, each sample site was marked with orange and blue flagging and an aluminum tag labelled with the date and sample number.
+For the 2000 program by Newmont, all rock and drill core samples were shipped to ALS Chemex Labs in North Vancouver, B.C. for sample preparation and a detailed analysis for gold by fire assay with an atomic adsorption finish and 32 element ICP.
+In the field, each sample site was marked with orange and blue flagging and an aluminum tag labelled with the date and sample number (Caira and Stammers, 2000).
+Samples were packed in rice bags and securely closed for shipment.
+Sample preparation was carried out by ALS Chemex labs; crush entire sample to <10 mesh, riffle split 250 g of material to be pulverized.
+A 30g aliquot was split and analyzed by Chemex code 983 (30g FA/AA).